Private Kerala Photo tour

-Meet and greet on arrival in traditional Keralian way.
+Meet and greet on arrival in the traditional Keralian way.
 Transfer to a heritage hotel on the Fort Kochi on the sea-side.
-Start to explore the unique heritage area to experience the fusion of Hindu, Arabian and Portuguese- Dutch culture in one place!
-Start with a visit to St. Francis Church – the oldest European Church in India, and proceed to Santa Cruz Basilica – another glorious architecture of 17 th century.
+Start to explore the unique heritage area to experience the fusion of Hindu, Arabian, and Portuguese- Dutch culture in one place!
+Start with a visit to St. Francis Church – the oldest European Church in India, and proceed to Santa Cruz Basilica – another glorious architecture of the 17th century.
 A short walk will take you to the Fort Kochi beach, where you can see lots of Chinese fishing net – the ideal time for photo-shoot is the magic moment of sunset.
 Dinner

 Today we will experience and take snaps of traditional dance forms of Kerala.
-Early morning visit is needed to join a training schedule of Kalaripayuttu, ‘the mother of all martial art’ , originated in 2nd century BC, and still now religiously practiced by dedicated young gymnasts.
-The visual experience of the grace and swiftness is really a challenge to trap on your lenses !
+An early morning visit is needed to join a training schedule of Kalaripayuttu, ‘the mother of all martial art’, originated in 2nd century BC, and still now religiously practiced by dedicated young gymnasts.
+The visual experience of grace and swiftness is really a challenge to trap on your lenses!
 In the evening visit the performance and make-up session of ‘ Kathakali’– the most gorgeous and famous dance of Kerala.
-In between visit to the Mattancherry – the trade centre of spices, where the Jews built up a synagogue and Dutch constructed an ornate palace for the king, to get hold of the immensely lucrative supply of spices in 17 century !
+In between visit to the Mattancherry – the trade center of spices, where the Jews built up a synagogue and Dutch constructed an ornate palace for the king, to get hold of the immensely lucrative supply of spices in 17 century!
 Visit both the monuments, and take snaps.
 BF, L, D

-Visit Eravikulam National Park – a unique grass-landin the highest mountain-peak of South India on 8000ft, and if lucky, meet cute and shy Nilgiri Tahr – an endangered species in need of protection.
+Visit Eravikulam National Park – a unique grassland the highest mountain peak of South India on 8000ft, and if lucky, meet-cute and shy Nilgiri Tahr – an endangered species in need of protection.
 Later spend time to Kokkumalai tea garden and factory – one of the few highest tea-plantations in the world!
-A photography tour around the garden- where the colourfully dressed estate workers are looking the flowers dotted on the emerald tea bushes.
-Also visit the tea – processing center, where the same Gainsborough-built machines are whirring and clanking since 1930s !
+A photography tour around the garden- where the colorfully dressed estate workers are looking the flowers dotted on the emerald tea bushes.
+Also visit the tea – processing center, where the same Gainsborough-built machines are whirring and clanking since the 1930s !

 Enjoy the evening by the infinity swimming pool overlooking the lake!

 Morning visit an ancient snake temple at Mannarasala – only one of its kind in India still existent.
-With thousands of stone serpent sculptures covered with bright yellow turmeric -the courtyard of the temple of traditional Kerala styleis a visual feast for photography-lovers.
-A sunset cruise along the backwaters by a houseboatwith deck.
+With thousands of stone serpent sculptures covered with bright yellow turmeric -the courtyard of the temple of traditional Kerala style is a visual feast for photography-lovers.
+A sunset cruise along the backwaters by a houseboat with deck.
 They are uniquely shaped rice- barges, known as Kettuvallam, assembled only by coir- knots.
-For interested viewers, a visit to Kettuvallam workshop can be arranged.
+For interested viewers, a visit to the Kettuvallam workshop can be arranged.
 You can capture the rural life of Kuttanad – the paddy-fields, students going to village schools, fisherwomen working, and so on.BF, L, D

 Check out after breakfast and transfer to airport.
 Tour ends